thecollekta/alx-backend-python/python-generators-0x00/README.md

 - Remember generators are single-use; create new instances for multiple iterations
 - Use `islice()` for processing subsets of data
 - Implement proper error handling in generator functions
+- Use generators for aggregate calculations on large datasets to minimize memory usage

 ### Batch Processing